 Montgomery County is home to some of the busiest roads in all of Maryland; a section of the Capital Beltway, which is typically filled with commuter traffic and also the southernmost part of I-270.
 During rush hour, the entrance to I-270 and the 270 Spur are typically extremely crowded.
 As a result, the presence of drunk drivers becomes even more dangerous.
 Citizens of towns like Rockville, Silver Spring, Bethesda, and Gaithersburg travel these busy streets every day, and if an extended commute is part of your everyday schedule, you can’t afford to have your driving privileges compromised.
 Most DUI cases in Montgomery County are heard at the County’s district court along Jefferson Boulevard in Rockville.

 Prince George’s County sees a lot of driving under the influence arrests every year, in part because it is home to the University of Maryland and also the home of the Washington Redskins.
-These are both areas where drunk driving happens quite frequently, and as a result, police are constantly on the lookout for perpetrators.
+These are both areas where DUI stops occur quite frequently.
 If you are a student who is arrested for a DUI, you risk losing your educational opportunities as well as the standard legal consequences.
 Prince George’s County is also home to many of the larger suburbs of Washington D.C. like Bowie, Greenbelt and Laurel.
 That makes it crucial for you to contact an attorney who has experience representing clients in a similar situation, and who will be able to fight for a positive result in your case.
 Cases will typically be heard at the district court houses either on Rhode Island Avenue in Hyattsville or on Main Street in Upper Marlboro.

 Being charged with DUI in Maryland can be overwhelming, stressful, and intimidating, whether you are charged with a first offense or subsequent offenses.
 The attorneys at Price Benowitz are committed to providing the best DUI defense possible and can help alleviate some of the associated stress by offering sound legal advice, guiding you through the complicated criminal justice process, and mounting an aggressive defense.
 For a free case evaluation by a knowledgeable DUI lawyer in the Baltimore area, call (410) 734-2675.